Submodular Order Functions and Assortment Optimization: Introduction

-where $b(S)=\sum_{i\in S} b_i$ and $\mathcal{I}$ is the family of independent sets of a matroid\footnote{Recall that both budget and matroid constraint include cardinality constraint as a special case.}.
-In the absence of constraints the ground set $N$ maximizes function value (due to monotonicity).
-However, constrained optimization is computationally intractable even with a cardinality constraint.
-In fact, \cite{mor} showed that it is impossible to approximate the optimal value (in any meaningful way) using efficient algorithms.

-\begin{theorem}[Adapted from Theorem 6.1 in \cite{mor}] Any algorithm that makes polynomial number of queries (in size $n$ of ground set), cannot have approximation guarantee better than $n^{-\Omega(1)}$ for maximizing a monotone subadditive function subject to cardinality constraint. \end{theorem}
+here $b(S)=\sum_{i\in S} b_i$ and $\mathcal{I}$ is the family of independent sets of a matroid.
+Note that both budget and matroid constraint include cardinality constraint as a special case.
+In the absence of a constraint the ground set $N$ maximizes function value (due to monotonicity).
+However, constrained optimization is computationally intractable for monotone subadditive functions even with a cardinality constraint.} \begin{theorem}[Adapted from Theorem 6.1 in \cite{mor}] Any algorithm that makes polynomial number of queries (in size $n$ of ground set), cannot have approximation guarantee better than $n^{-\Omega(1)}$ for maximizing a {monotone subadditive function} subject to cardinality constraint. \end{theorem}

-In light of this impossibility result we introduce a mild structure, namely, a \emph{submodular order}, and show that it drastically alters the optimization landscape by allowing efficient algorithms with constant factor guarantee for all constraint families of interest.
-In order to define this notion we introduce some notation.
+In light of this impossibility result, we introduce a new structural property, namely, a \emph{submodular order}, and show that it drastically alters the optimization landscape by allowing efficient algorithms with constant factor guarantee for all constraint families of interest.
+To define this new notion we introduce some notation.
 Given a permutation $\pi$ over $N$, we index elements in the order given by $\pi$.
 Let $r_{\pi}(S)$ denote the element in $S$ with the largest index and $l_{\pi}(S)$ the element with the smallest index.
-It helps to visualize the indexing as an increasing order from left to right, so $r_{\pi}(S)$ is the rightmost element of $S$ and $l_{\pi}(S)$ is the leftmost.
-For simplicity, we define the marginal value function,
+It helps to visualize the indexing as an increasing order from left to right; $r_{\pi}(S)$ is the rightmost element of $S$ and $l_{\pi}(S)$ is the leftmost.
+We define the marginal value function,

 \textbf{Submodular order:} A permutation $\pi$ of elements in $N$ is a submodular order if for all sets $B\subseteq A$ and $C$ to the right of $A$ i.e., $l_{\pi}(C)>r_{\pi}(A)$, we have